 Child Care Access Means Parents in School (CCAMPIS) grant - The CCAMPIS grant is administered by the United States Department of Education to support student with childcare while they attend classes.
-Sonoma County Junior College District was awarded four years of funding 2019-2023.
-The funding is used to support paid work experience Intern teachers training to be childcare teachers and a Family Service Worker to support student with navigating their enrolment and goals at SRJC.
+Sonoma County Junior College District was awarded four years of funding 2023- 2027.
+The funding is used to support paid work experience interns and apprenticeship teachers training to be childcare teachers and a Family Service Worker to support student with navigating their enrolment and goals at SRJC.

 Mentor Teacher Program --- A statewide network, this program recognizes individual teachers and directors in child care settings who have the talent and experience to mentor others in the field.
 A network of mentors throughout Sonoma County is established.
 Mentors take specific classes and then must apply to a committee for their designation as such.
 Mentor sites are used for practicum placement.
 Additionally, monthly seminars and/or meetings are held with a representative group of child development directors.
 The mentors receive an honorarium stipend for their work.
-Funding comes from the Department of Education, Early Education Support Division.
+Funding comes from the Child Development Block Grant.

-Child Development classes for Spanish speakers --- Child Development classes that are taught in Spanish to bi-lingual and Spanish speaking students.
-We regularly offer four sections.
+Child Development classes for Spanish speakers --- Child Development classes are taught in Spanish for bi-lingual Spanish speaking students.
+We offer the 4 Associate Teacher certificate courses in Spanish.
 These classes allow Spanish speaking students to earn both department certificates and the Child Development Associate Teacher Permit.
-These classes support students in child development and to develop their English skills so they can transition into required General Education classes.

 Expedited Child Development Permit Processing--- The department is one of 10 in the state authorized by the Commission on Teacher Credentialing (CTC) to provide expedited processing of required Child Development Permits.
 The process requires a review of student applications prior to forwarding them to Sacramento.
 Applications approved are routinely issued within 3-5 weeks.
-Students applying directly to CTC receive their permits in approximately 11-12 months.
-The process here are SRJC/CD &TE reduces the time for processing, allows for the issuance of permits sooner, and facilitate the application for employment and/or advancement with a permit.
+Students applying directly to CTC receive their permits have a longer wait time.

 General Child Development Funds ---This is the primary funding source for the provision of Child Development services to student parents.
 The Children's Center serves approximately 100 children each year and provides a full developmental program to all enrolled.
 The funding is tied to California Title 5 and 22 regulations and requirements.
 Extensive self-evaluations of program quality and documentation of children's developmental profiles are completed annually.
-Additionally, the program is monitored and evaluated by outside agencies including: Early Education Support Division (CDE), California Department of Social Services (CDSS), Child Food and Nutrition Services (CACFP), Sonoma County Fire Marshall, WestEd, and others.
-The Children's Center also serves a Lab as the primary practicum site for students enrolled in classes.
-Students from other programs including nursing, english, psychology also use the center as an observation site.
-Thousands of child observations are conducted each year in support of college class assignments.

-Child Nutrition Grant--- Each year, more than 30,000 meals and snacks are served to children and prepared on site.
+Child Nutrition Program--- Each year, more than 30,000 meals and snacks are served to children and prepared on site.
 These meals meet stringent nutritional guidelines set by the state.
 In order to receive the funds, extensive documentation is kept on every meal served, the income level of the family of the child receiving the food, and every component of the meal, including the weight.
 Approximately \$50,000 is received annually and determined on the numbers of meals served to children.

-Program for Infant Toddler Care (WestEd) --- The Children's Center has been one of four programs in the state designated as a demonstration site for the Program for Infant Toddler Care (PITC).
+Program for Infant Toddler Care (WestEd) --- The Children's Center was one of the original programs in the state designated as a demonstration site for the Program for Infant Toddler Care (PITC).
 PITC is evidence based pedagogy for the care of infants and toddlers in group settings.
-It was developed by WestEd's Center for the Study of Children and Families, and funded by the Early Education Support Division, State Department of Education.
+PITC curriculum philosophy is used throughout the center.